fgero/dhcpv6-mod/README.md

 In the UI, go to Network > Settings > Internet > Primary (WAN1)

-You must already have set VLAN ID (832 for Orange), DHCP client options (V4) 60/77/90, DHCP CoS 6.
+For Orange, you must already have set VLAN ID (832 for Orange), DHCP client options (V4) 60/77/90, and DHCP CoS 6.
+For non-Orange ISP, you must have a working WAN IPV4 connection, with all required options set in the UI.

 Now you need to set `IPv6 Connection` to `DHCPv6` (instead of Disabled) and `Prefix Delegation Size` to `56` (instead of 64), like so :